 All are normal reactions.
 But you can face those feelings and get through this tricky transition.

-“Hearing loss is a loss like any other in our lives,” says Angela Nelson, a doctor of audiology in Burbank, CA. “It’s a death of part of an individual, [and you have] to move through the grief process.”
+“Hearing loss is a loss like any other in our lives,” says Angela Nelson, AuD, a hearing doctor in Burbank, CA. “It’s a death of part of an individual, [and you have] to move through the grief process.”

 To do that, reach out to friends and family for help.
 You might also want to talk about your feelings with a therapist.

 “A good support system is essential,” says Aaron Moberly, MD, an ear, nose, and throat specialist at The Ohio State University Wexner Medical Center.

 Adults who end up using a hearing aid or getting a cochlear implant need lots of social time so they can learn to hear again through their device, Moberly says.